Muslims for Progressive Values: Social justice

-MPV actively advocates for key changes on issues of gender equality, LGBTQI rights, freedom of expression and freedom of and from belief within American Muslim communities.
+MPV actively advocates for key changes on issues of gender equality, LGBTQ+ rights, freedom of expression. and freedom of and from belief within American Muslim communities.

 Faith-based initiatives

-MPV supports the Unity Mosques in their religious activities, such as Eid prayer services, Qur'an studies.
+MPV supports the Unity Mosques in their religious activities, such as Eid prayer services and Quran studies.

 MPV conducts marriages, including interfaith and same-sex Islamic marriages.

 MPV engages and collaborates with Islamic scholars in disseminating sound progressive Qur'anic ijtihad based on traditional Qur'anic texts.

 Arts

 MPV creates specific progressive ijtihad content targeted to youth.
 This content is distributed via social media, forums, lectures, YouTube, music, arts festivals and other communication vehicles utilized by youth, thus by-passing established religious and political institutions.